yrtnsari/yrtnsari/README.md

 # Hello!
 I'm Ri <img src="https://github.com/TheDudeThatCode/TheDudeThatCode/blob/master/Assets/Hi.png" width="0.01px">

+Enjoys learning new things and meeting new people to broaden my knowledge and perspective.
+Enthusiastic in generating insights for data-driven decision making.
 I’ve found that programming broaden my horizon and push my limit even more, which is why I decided to keep learning and achieve more.

 ## 🔍 You Can Find Me at